 WORK EXPERIENCE AND INTERNSHIPS

-Medway Valley Countryside Partnership offer work placement opportunities for School and College Students as well as an annual internship for undergraduates or graduates.
+Medway Valley Countryside Partnership offer work placement opportunities for school, college, undergraduate or graduate students.
 Please contact us for more information.